top of page

 Iris Idelson-Shein is an associate professor in the department of Jewish History, Ben-Gurion University of the Negev.
 Her research interests include cultural translation, Old Yiddish literature, science, gender, and the body in early modern Ashkenaz.
 Idelson-Shein received her PhD from Tel Aviv University in 2011, and has held visiting positions at Goethe University in Frankfurt, LMU Munich, and the Katz Center for Advanced Judaic Studies in Philadelphia.
 She is co-editor of “German Jewish Cultures,” a book series published by Indiana University Press and a member of the Israel Young Academy.

 Raya Even David holds a BA from Hebrew University of Jerusalem where she studied Judaism and Education.
 She has leadership training, experience in group facilitation and has taught both adult education, young adults and children in various informal Jewish frameworks.
 Raya has been employed in the Ben-Gurion University of the Negev since 2018 as the administrative manager of the Center for the Study of Conversion and Inter-Religious Encounters.
+Since 2023 she's also the administrative manager of the PRD ERC-funded project.
 Bi-Lingual in Hebrew and English, she can be reached at RayaED@bgu.ac.il

 Raya Even-David